 To further his education, Dr. Oestreicher completed five years of post-graduate training in internal medicine at Victoria Hospital, and Westminster Hospital, both in London.
 In 1950, he became certified as a specialist in internal medicine by the Royal College of Physicians and Surgeons of Canada.
 In 1957, he received a Fellowship in the American College of Physicians and Surgeons.

-Dr. Oestreicher moved to Chatham in 1951 and he was the first physician to establish an internal medicine consulting practice in the city.
-He designed and constructed the coronary care unit at the Public General Hospital, thereby introducing electrocardiogram use and interpretation to Chatham.
+Dr. Oestreicher moved to Chatham in 1951.
+He was the first physician to establish an internal medicine consulting practice in the city.
+He designed the coronary care unit at the Public General Hospital, thereby introducing electrocardiogram use and interpretation to Chatham.
 He also educated nurses on how to analyze the electrocardiogram test results.
-In addition, Dr. Oestreicher served as Chief of Medicine at the Public General Hospital for thirty-five years.
+Dr. Oestreicher served as the Chief of Medicine at the Public General Hospital for thirty-five years.
 He retired in February, 1989.